Fisheye3R: Adapting Unified 3D Feed-Forward Foundation Models to Fisheye Lenses: Introduction

 \section{Introduction}

 Generalist feed-forward foundation models \cite{wang2025vggt,wang2025pi,keetha2025mapanything} have recently emerged as a dominant paradigm in multi-view 3D reconstruction (3R) from uncalibrated images, unifying traditionally disparate geometric tasks (camera pose, depth, point map, and field-of-view estimation) into a single, cohesive framework.
 As they are trained on large-scale datasets of abundant perspective (rectilinear) images, these foundation models generalize well across 3D scenes.
 Yet, when evaluated on images captured by fisheye cameras, which are commonly used in spatial applications from robotics to Augmented/Virtual Reality (AR/VR) \cite{schops2019bad,caruso2015large,yeshwanth2023scannet++,liao2022kitti} due to their large scene coverage for situational awareness, these models produce degraded outcomes due to curvilinear distortions inherent to fisheye optics (\cref{fig:undistortion}).
-As many spatial applications are deployed on platforms with wide field-of-view (FoV) cameras or mixed camera systems, e.g., comprising both perspective and fisheye cameras, these foundation models have been unsuitable for direct integration into these commercial systems.
+As many spatial applications are deployed on platforms with wide field-of-view (FoV) cameras or mixed-camera systems, e.g., comprising both perspective and fisheye cameras, these foundation models have been unsuitable for direct integration into these commercial systems.

 A conventional approach to handling wide FoV images is to pre-process them through a rectification step, which transforms the fisheye images to a rectilinear pinhole viewport.
 Yet, this comes with a significant loss of peripheral coverage (due to cropping), which was the precise advantage that motivated the use of wide FoV cameras in the first place.
-On the other hand, retaining the full FoV results in images with extreme resampling artifacts.
-Furthermore, the resulting image would similarly degrade performance of downstream models due to processing of ultra-wide-angle projections that lie far outside the natural distribution of their training data, which again leads to performance degradation as illustrated in \cref{fig:undistortion}.
-Separately, the rectification process incurs latency and relies on accurate calibration, where errors accumulate and propagate through the vision system and further degrade estimates.
+On the other hand, retaining the original fisheye FoV in perspective images results in images with extreme resampling artifacts.
+Furthermore, the undistorted image would similarly degrade the performance of downstream models due to processing of ultra-wide-angle projections that lie far outside the natural distribution of their training data, which again leads to performance degradation as illustrated in \cref{fig:undistortion}.
+Additionally, the rectification process incurs latency and relies on accurate calibration, where errors accumulate and propagate through the vision system and further degrade estimates.